 But here’s where my self-love quest took off like a rocket ship, landing me on a whole new piece of ground that I didn’t even know existed.
 It began organically, with a transformation in my self-talk.
 As I sat in the shock of the breakup one evening, I heard myself say out loud, “Okay… It’s just you and me, kid.
 And we can NOT afford to collapse over this one, because the world is falling apart right now and you’re alone and probably will be for a long time… But I got you.
 And you got this.
 We got this!
 It’s going to be okay.”
 And then something funny happened.
 Now, this wasn’t the first time I had tried talking to myself, so it’s not like that in itself was the magic.
 But it was the first time I realized that I finally believed the voice.

 My years of mindfulness practice, alongside courses in positive psychology and deep work with a therapist (preach!), had been increasing my ability to recognize the observer within and witness my inner dialogue from a new space.
-This new space allowed me to listen to the inner voices and get to know all of those parts inside with a sense of curiosity — the good, the bad, the ugly — and also the wise, caring soul who had always been there.
+This new space allowed me to listen to the inner voices and get to know all of those parts inside with a sense of curiosity — the good, the bad, the ugly — and also the wise, caring soul who had always been there, and was ready to step up.
 In the words of Pema Chödrön, “Only to the extent that we expose ourselves over and over to annihilation can that which is indestructible be found within us.”

 The solitude that the months of lockdown provided had also given me some space from my anxiety, which was usually triggered by being around people, so that I could approach this, too, with more curiosity and understanding.
 I had never had a good relationship to my anxiety.
 I kept it hidden and it was the thing I hated most about myself.
 Once I fell in love with myself, however, I was able to see my anxiety in the deeper context of my childhood and life experiences.
-I was able to connect that sorrow to the sorrows of common humanity.
+I was able to connect that sorrow to the sorrows of common humanity and the varying levels of trauma that touch us all.
 I welcomed an attitude of tenderness while processing all of the years I had betrayed myself looking for others to save me, blindly putting them on pedestals instead of honoring myself.
 The love that my friend had mirrored to me in his eyes that night in the hotel room was now something that I could mirror to myself.
 It felt as though I saw myself through the eyes of a lover now, and that lover was me.
 And she saved me.

 © 2020 Alma Ortman.
 All Rights Reserved.